cheminfo/eln-docs/docs/70_eln/20_eln-add-entry/includes/copyProduct/README.md

 ## Copy product as molfile

-If a sample was created using method other than from the reaction the chemical structure, molecular formula and molecular weight will not be copied automatically.
-This is the case for example when a sample is analyzed by NMR and the sample is created automatically during importation.
+If a sample was created using a method other than from the reaction, the chemical structure, molecular formula, and molecular weight will not be copied automatically.
+This is the case, for example, when a sample is analyzed by NMR and the sample is created automatically during import.

 There is a simple way to copy / paste the chemical structure of the product.